zspkg/healthman/README.md

 # healthman
-Service for easier health managing in services
+Service for easier health managing in services.

+## How to use?